devtron-labs/devtron-documentation/k8s-dashboard/db-docs/chart-repo.md

     | **Username**  | For private repositories, provide the username required for access.       |
     | **Password**  | Enter the password associated with the username.     |

-5. Check this box **Allow Insecure Connection** if you want to allow insecure connections, such as HTTP connections, which may not verify SSL certificates.
+5. Check this box '**Allow Insecure Connection**' if you want to allow insecure connections, such as HTTP connections, which may not verify SSL certificates.

 ## Update Chart Repository